How to Become a Motivational Speaker: The Ultimate Resource Guide

 1.1 Expertise and Experience Grant Credibility

-1.2 Identify the Audience and Develop Your Message
+1.2 Become a Motivational Speaker: Identify the Audience and Develop Your Message

 A keynote presentation about how to milk cows is not going to work with the typical corporate group, presupposing that you will be targeting this market.
 Unless an analogy is built from it through theme-weaving and comparisons to the workplace, it will not generate bookings.